 Land prices: 1,500,000 ~ 3,000,000 Yen/sqm+

-This is a very popular residential area for expatriates.
-It has a many international schools, foreign supermarkets, cafes, restaurants, parks and Embassies.
+This is a very popular residential area for expatriates and families.
+It has international schools, foreign supermarkets, cafes, restaurants, parks and Embassies.
 It includes the area around Hiroo Station, and the Minamiazabu, Motoazabu, Nishiazabu addresses.

 Shirokane / Takanawa: (Minato-ku)